Hexaplex trunculus

 This species is a group of opportunist predatory snails that are known to attack their prey in groups.
-What is peculiar about this specific species is that they show no preference for the size of their prey, regardless of their hunger levels.
+Unlike other sea snails, they show no preference for the size of their prey, regardless of their hunger levels.

 The snail appears in fossil records dating between the Pliocene and Quaternary periods (between 3.6 and 0.012 million years ago).
 Fossilized shells have been found in Morocco, Italy, and Spain.

 This sea snail is historically important because its hypobranchial gland secretes a mucus used to create a distinctive purple-blue indigo dye.
-Ancient Mediterranean cultures, including the Minoans, Canaanites/Phoenicians, Hebrews, and classical Greeks created dyes from the snails.
+Ancient Mediterranean cultures, including the Minoans, Canaanites, Phoenicians and classical Greeks created dyes from the snails.
 One of the dye's main chemical ingredients is red dibromo-indigotin, the main component of tyrian purple or tekhelet.
 The dye will turn indigo blue, similar to the color of blue jeans, if exposed to sunlight before the dye sets.